 However, those who drink golden milk for its health benefits should avoid honey and cow’s milk.

 Either way, turmeric is the dominant flavor in the warming drink.
-Although the root itself is not spicy, its earthy taste is a sound basis for other spices.
+Although the root is not spicy, its earthy taste is a sound basis for other spices.
 For this reason, it’s curry powder’s main ingredient.

 Moreover, ginger and pepper do not taste dominant in this traditional recipe, as they bathe in creamy turmeric milk.
 If you find golden milk bitter, I recommend adding cinnamon.

-Besides a certain sweetness, the Christmas spice also has positive health effects, so you don’t have to economize with it.
+Besides a certain sweetness, the Christmas spice has positive health effects, so you don’t have to economize with it.